mbhall88/nohuman/README.md

+  -c, --check                 Check that all required dependencies are available and exit -d, --download              Download the database -D, --db <PATH>             Path to the database [default: /home/michael/.nohuman/db]
+      --db-version <VERSION>  Name of a downloaded database version to use (use `all` with `--download` to fetch every version)
-  -c, --check                 Check that all required dependencies are available and exit -d, --download              Download the database -D, --db <PATH>             Path to the database [default: /home/michael/.nohuman/db] -F, --output-type <FORMAT>  Output compression format. u: uncompressed; b: Bzip2; g: Gzip; x: Xz (Lzma); z: Zstd -t, --threads <INT>         Number of threads to use in kraken2 and optional output compression.
+      --list-db-versions      List available database versions and exit -F, --output-type <FORMAT>  Output compression format. u: uncompressed; b: Bzip2; g: Gzip; x: Xz (Lzma); z: Zstd -t, --threads <INT>         Number of threads to use in kraken2 and optional output compression.
 Cannot be 0 [default: 1] -H, --human                 Output human reads instead of removing them